-You can use secure parameters with our Salesforce and ExactTarget Prefill Connectors in order to more completely ensure the security of your prefilled data.
+You can use secure parameters with our Salesforce Prefill Connectors in order to more completely ensure the security of your prefilled data.
+This feature is currently available for Premier plans and above.

-If your query requires a dynamic parameter (i.e., a parameter that is not known at setup time, and changes for each respondent), you can pass the desired value to the form by appending the parameter to the URL.
+- If your query requires a dynamic parameter (i.e., a parameter that is not known at setup time, and changes for each respondent), you can pass the desired value to the form by appending the parameter to the URL.
+Please note that we do not provide support for dynamically signed secure parameters.

 1. Obtain the Shared Secret Key